Never Let Go (1960 film): Plot

 Lionel Meadows is a London garage owner who deals in stolen cars.
 Meadows buys log books from scrapped models, then has other cars corresponding to the log books stolen and the number plates replaced.
 He gives a list of cars to young petty thief Tommy Towers, which includes a 1959 Ford Anglia.
 The car Tommy steals belongs to struggling cosmetics salesman John Cummings, who needs the car to keep his job but who could not afford to insure the car against theft.
 Desperate to recover it, Cummings learns that he is going to lose his job to Cyril Spink, a younger colleague.

 Alerted to Tommy by a street newspaper vendor, Alfie Barnes, who witnessed the crime, Cummings starts investigating the activities of Meadows and his associates.
 Meadows, disturbed by his inquiries, first brutalises Tommy and then Alfie, who dies of suicide.

 Meadows discovers Cummings breaking into his garage and has him beaten up, yet Cummings persists in his attempts to recover his car, even after being warned off by police.
 It emerges that, since his demobilisation from the army, Cummings has failed at several enterprises because of poor judgement and a lack of persistence.
 At work, he reacts violently to his younger replacement Spink and summarily quits.

 Cummings eventually finds the weak link in Meadows's operation: his mistress Jackie, a teenage runaway who was once Tommy's girlfriend but whom Meadows continually threatens and abuses.
-Cummings takes Jackie under his wing, but Meadows invades Cummings' flat and threatens Jackie and the Cummings family.
-Though formerly supportive, Cummings' wife Anne threatens to take their children Martin and Sandra and leave her husband if he goes after Meadows.
+Cummings takes Jackie under his wing, but Meadows invades Cummings's flat and threatens Jackie and the Cummings family.
+Though formerly supportive, Cummings's wife Anne threatens to take their children Martin and Sandra and leave her husband if he goes after Meadows.

 Jackie goes back to Tommy, whom Meadows has attacked yet again, then calls Cummings to tell him that she and Tommy will give him evidence against Meadows.
 The police are less interested in recovering Cummings's car than in making a major case against Meadows and his car theft ring.
 Cummings, who has vowed not to give up, decides to take matters into his own hands, while Meadows is obsessed with keeping the stolen Ford and killing Cummings.
 He lies in wait for Cummings, who again breaks into the garage.
 This time Cummings is the winner in a bloody fight, and the police, called by Tommy and Jackie, arrest Meadows.
 The battered Cummings drives home to find the flat empty, but Anne returns and embraces him.